eduarbo/pure/readme.md

 - Host can be displayed as a symbol
 - Shows the current path in the title and the current folder & command when a process is running
 - Makes an excellent starting point for your own custom prompt
+- Support VI-mode indication by changing the cursor shape `_` for insert mode and `█` for command mode
 - Very customizable

 ### Description